 - And then there are also fully ACA-compliant plans sold outside the exchanges (everywhere except DC), purchased directly from the insurer or with the help of an agent or broker.
 These are often referred to as “off-exchange” options.

 Before shopping anywhere outside the government exchanges, once again, determine whether you are likely eligible for government help paying for coverage.
 You can use our tool to quickly and anonymously see if you might be eligible for a subsidy.
+And if you haven’t checked in a while, it’s important to check again: The American Rescue Plan has increased the size of premium subsidies and made them more widely available by eliminating the “subsidy cliff” through the end of 2022.
+So even if you didn’t qualify for a subsidy in the past, you might qualify now.

 But in addition to those options, there are a great number of other plans available that don’t conform to the ACA’s rules.
 Some aren’t even regulated as insurance at all (eg, healthcare sharing ministry plans, direct primary care plans, and Farm Bureau plans in some states).